EricJostad/Reactive-Portfolio/README.md

 ### Description of Project

-- This is a work-in-progress portfolio that uses React as the primary technology libray and will replace my previous portfolio, located here: https://ericjostad.github.io/Portfolio/index.html
+- This is a work-in-progress portfolio that uses React as the primary technology libray and will replace my current portfolio, located here: https://ericjostad.github.io/Portfolio/index.html

 ### Technologies